justonpoints/koa-bookshelf-api-starter/README.md

 3. Add LDAP, Google, Facebook authentication with passport.
 4. expand and stream line testing.
 5. Organize the sessions to add api restrictions per user.
+6. Add https support.
-6. Continue to explore the organzational theory being approached here.
+7. Continue to explore the organzational theory being approached here.
 	- All dependencies declared in the index.js.
 Dependencies are not declared in the lib files.
 	- All middleware components refrenced in the /lib/nodes/nodes.js file.
 Each takes at least an "app" depedency from the koa app.

 Tests:

-npm run test-seed (runs the mocha test suite but runs the seeder to reset the database before the test).
+npm run test-seed (the seeder to reset the database, and then runs the mocha test). npm run test (runs just the mocha test suite)